pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ### S3(filestore)
 It is possible to use S3 as a filestore.
 The filestore contains state files that describe your secure infrastructure, so make sure to make the bucket private.
-Only allow pipecd-server(ECS) to access this bucket..
+Only allow pipecd-server(ECS) to access this bucket.

 ### ECS
 You need to create two different services for pipecd-server and a pipecd-ops because they have the same ports and different permissions.
 The pipecd-server can be accessed by external clients such as piped or web clients, so this service includes the pipe-cd gateway and this service must be connected to the application loadbalancer.
 The pipecd-ops can only be accessed by admin users, so this service must only be accessed via SSM session manager.